coreos/torus/contrib/kubernetes/README.md

 ## 2) Set up your kubectl

-???
-I suppose Vagrant you ssh into the box?
-I always use my [10m-k8s](http://github.com/barakmich/10m-k8s) scripts.
-If there's a kube-aws way, that'd probably work too.
+Vagrant, use the kube-config.
+AWS has its way.
+Me, I use my [10m-k8s](https://github.com/barakmich/10m-k8s) scripts.

 ## 3) Launch all things agro on the cluster